Let’s talk teething.

 Now, your baby might have one, some or all of the symptoms above.
 Mine just had a couple.
 She gets super fussy, won’t eat her food and pulls on her ears constantly.

 I decided to do some research early on to find out what really works for teething.
 One thing I quickly learned is that there’s a lot of different opinions about what works and what doesn’t.
 It looked like it was going to take some trial and error.

-After reading post after post about what options I had and what worked for some mom’s and their babies, here is what I’ve tried that truly seems to help my little one:
+After reading post after post about what options I had and what worked for other mom’s and their babies, here is what I’ve tried that truly seems to help my little one:

 1.)
 TEETHING TOYS

 My daughter specifically likes the toys that you can put in the freezer.
 We currently have two sets of these keys that she will sit and chew on for a good fifteen minutes or so.
 She also really likes the mesh teethers where you can put some fresh fruit in and then place them in the freezer.
 I stick some strawberries in there, put them in the freezer, then take it out when she needs some relief.
 This option can get messy though, so she goes in her highchair when I give her this teether.